ncatlab/nlab-content/pages/6/7/0/1/1076/content.md

 This classical definition is redundant; TR4 and one direction of TR3 follow from the remaining axioms.
 See ([May](#May)).

-The octahedral axiom has many equivalent formulations, a concise account is in ([Hubery](#Hubery)).
+The octahedral axiom has many equivalent formulations, a concise account is given by [Hubery](#Hubery).
 Notice that one of the equivalent axioms, called axiom B, there, is essentially just an axiomatization of the existence of [[homotopy pushouts]].

 =--